Review some of the most commonly asked questions about a herniated disc:

 What is the recovery time for herniated disc surgery?

 The recovery after a cervical or lumbar discectomy is fairly quick.
 Most patients will go home later in the day or the following day.
 You can expect some postoperative discomfort for 1-2 weeks.
 The recovery time is determined by the complexity of the surgery and the patient’s overall medical condition.
 Your doctor will provide specific instructions after your surgery and will often prescribe pain medications to help with any postoperative pain.
-Your doctor will help decide when you can resume normal activities, such as exercising, driving and returning to work.
+Your doctor will help you decide when to resume normal activities, such as exercising, driving, and returning to work.
 Most patients can expect a return to full activity in 4-6 weeks.

 Some patients benefit from physical therapy or supervised rehabilitation after the procedure.
-As you gradually return to normal activity, some discomfort is expected, but any pain is a warning signal that you may need to slow down.
+As you gradually return to regular activity, some discomfort is expected, but any pain is a warning signal that you may need to slow down.

-At New Jersey Brain and Spine, we evaluate and treat patients with spinal disc herniations very frequently and most of our patients recover without requiring surgery.
+At New Jersey Brain and Spine, we evaluate and treat patients with spinal disc herniations very frequently, and most of our patients recover without requiring surgery.